Reflejo/fachero/README.md

 ## Overview

 **Fachero**, is a Facebook Messenger for Lion OSX, it uses the jabber protocol to communicate with facebook and it has a beautiful and simple design.
 I can't give the client a lot of attention right now due to other projects I'm working on.
-That's why it's open sourced.
+That's why it's open source.
 If users start to using it, We (Federico and I) we'll give it some love.

 When you try it, make sure to use your facebook vanity name as your "username".
-Do not use your facebook username.
+Do not use your facebook login username.
 You can check your vanity name (or set one) using this page: <https://www.facebook.com/username/>

 ## Themes

 ![Fachero screenshots](https://github.com/Reflejo/fachero/raw/master/Art Resources/screenshots.png)

 Chat window could be customized by HTML.
-Right now, it is using the theme located in: "Resources/Message Styles/minimal_mod.FaceChatMessageStyle/" but eventually it will be load automatically all themes in that folder.
+Right now, it is using the theme located in: "Resources/Message Styles/minimal_mod.FaceChatMessageStyle/" but eventually it will load automatically all themes in that folder.

 ## Requirements